 Hydration has been a crucial part of all fitness freaks daily ritual and while hydration is undoubtedly important to stay fit and healthy but over hydration can be fatal to your health.

-Thought there’s no exact limit to how much water you should drink daily, the popular recommendation is to drink 8 glasses or 3-4 liters of water a day, thought this amount differs from one person to another depending on their overall health condition, lifestyle, environment and other factors like breastfeeding and pregnancy.
+Though there’s no exact limit to how much water you should drink daily, the popular recommendation is to drink 8 glasses or 3-4 liters of water a day, thought this amount differs from one person to another depending on their overall health condition, lifestyle, environment and other factors like breastfeeding and pregnancy.

-Over hydration i.e. drinking too much water can cause issues like water poisoning, dizziness , intoxication, hypertension, disruption of brain function etc.
+Over hydration i.e. drinking too much water can cause issues like water poisoning, dizziness, intoxication, hypertension, disruption of brain function etc.

 The most common effect of over hydration is a condition called Hyponatremia that is caused by rapid loss of Sodium electrolytes from the body.
 Sodium a crucial for balancing fluids in and out of cell.
 When sodium level in the body drops due to over hydration, it leads the cells in the body to swell which leads to risk of having seizure, coma and even death.